mjsmccarthy/CMSC508-Project/README.md

 After those files have been created or modified, the app can be deployed to App Engine and viewed by using the correct URL with your app ID.

-Lastly, for a detailed description of the project proposal, please refer to the `Database Project Proposal` file located in the root directory.
-It outlines the design goals and logical behind the project.
-There are also instructions on how to access the user interface.